hazukir/powerBI-files/README.md

 * Provides more capabilities like parameters.
 You can delete the columns you do not need.
 For more info please check:
 https://forum.enterprisedna.co/t/extended-date-table-power-query-m-function/6390/20

+### Rolling Callendar - POWER QUERY
+* Follow the instructions on the file.